syrrim/i3/README.md

 process to do anyways, so I thought you might as well modify your child to set the width explicitly.

 i3status makes it quite difficult to add new properties, requiring them to be individually configured for each block type.
 Moreover, in it's default state, it doesn't support the current full wealth of i3bars options (eg background).
 Furthermore, i3status is complex enough that adding the width modifications described above would be quite a chore.
+I would advise not mixing i3status and this version of i3bar.

-##Example
+###Example

 i3bar is fully dependant on it's child process.
 Following is an image of an example configuration.
 This configuration  would be described in detail at